Matthew-MT/AdvJS-mmontoni-tiller/README.md

 ### Instructions
 Simply open the file `index.html` in a web browser, and play around with the draggable elements.
 More detailed instructions are included on the webpage.

+## Final Project

+### Notes
+#### Name: Online restaurant menu
+This project is a prototype of an online order-taking site.
+One major function of it (to display the functionality of mongodb and http requests) is that if you leave the page, when you return, your cart will still have the same items in it.
+This is to show how this website will work when both the restaurant and customers are using it, so that the restaurant can actually see each person's order.
+- Doesn't use external libraries except for nodejs and mongodb intentionally - Once more, base functionality was fun to learn
+- Fully contained server/client application
+- Drag-and-drop interface, order persistence

+### Instructions
+Open the file `final/server.js` in the terminal and type `node .` to start the server.
+Then, in your web browser, enter the address `localhost:9000`.